EdenWise/hjcrc/HJCSIC.md

 She eventually obtained leadership.
 From this, she created an ethical code and warned people away from selfishness.
 She helped the less fortunate.
-A more peaceful age lasted for a bit but her son eventually died.
+A more peaceful age lasted for a bit but the stress shortened her son's life.
-The impetus to help dissolved.
+The knowledge of the impetus for the golden age was kept quiet (people wanting to preserve distinction and it dissolved).

 The knowledge of her impetus though was kept silent; she stayed reserved.
 After some time, the people began forgetting about the less fortunate people.